HenrikBengtsson/matrixStats/revdep/problems.md

       Execution halted
     ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: 'Fabian Mueller <rnbeads@mpi-inf.mpg.de>'

-    The Title field is just the package name: provide a real title.

-    The Description field should not start with the package name, 'This package' or similar.

-    The Date field is over a month old.

-    This build time stamp is over a month old.

-    Size of tarball: 6355567 bytes
-    ```

 *   checking package dependencies ...
 NOTE
     ```
-    Package suggested but not available for checking: 'GLAD'

     Depends: includes the non-default packages:
       'BiocGenerics' 'S4Vectors' 'GenomicRanges' 'MASS' 'cluster' 'ff'
       'fields' 'ggplot2' 'gplots' 'gridExtra' 'limma' 'matrixStats'